-We specializing in growing plants indigenous to the glaciated tallgrass region of Nebraska and Kansas.
+We specialize in growing plants indigenous to the glaciated tallgrass region of Nebraska and Kansas.
 We grow local ecotype plants and seed to increase the longterm stability of the people, animals, and plants who live here.

 Local ecotype native plants have local ancestry.
 Previous generations developed the qualities needed to thrive in their given ecoregion.
 Our seed sources are the prairie remnants, untilled pastures, and woodlands of eastern Nebraska and Kansas.
 It would be simple to purchase seed from growers in other parts of the US, but the resulting plants could lack the ability to flourish here in the dramatic climate of the middle prairies.

 Because local seed is precious, growing a healthy plant is a priority.
 Our propagation systems (Ray Leach Cone-tainers & RootMaker) prioritize root development.
 These systems direct the seedling to funnel energy into the root system immediately, akin to the natural development of most prairie species.
 We use a reduced-peat mix with local soil inoculants, and add non-synthetic fertilizer to reduce heat stress.
 The substance of the root system shows in the first year of growth.

 Our mission is to serve land, neighbors, and resources with care.
 To accomplish this we are committed to six tenets:

 Prioritize childhood education in ecology and natural systems.

 Collect wild seed within ethical parameters to maintain a healthy population and seed bank.

 Teach the cultural, culinary, and medicinal uses of native plants.